romkey/circremote/doc/commands.md

 - `neopixel-rainbow` - Cycles through rainbow colors on a NeoPixel LED
 - `ntp` - Get the time from an NTP server
 - `ping` - Ping (ICMP Echo Request) another device
-- `relay-serial` - Control a relay via serial communication
+- `relay-serial` - Display received serial data
 - `reset` - Restart the device (`microcontroller.reset()`)
 - `run` - Reads a file on the device and executes it
 - `scan-i2c` - Scan for I2C devices